wadpac/GGIR/docs/reference/createConfigFile.md

 - GGIRversion:

-  GGIR version mumber to be incorported in the ConfigFile.
+  GGIR version number to be incorporated in the ConfigFile.

 ## Author